• Skip to primary navigation

 Girault

-Neurotransmission and signaling
+Neurotransmission and Signaling

 Our goal is to identify intracellular signaling mechanisms that underlie brain plasticity leading to long-lasting behavioral alterations.